BIRD BANDING

 BIRD BANDING AT MASONVILLE COVE

 Welcome to Bird Banding at Masonville Cove!
-2023 is the first year of the banding operation at Masonville, and our location seems to be one of a kind.
+2024 is the second year of the banding operation at Masonville, and our location seems to be one of a kind.
 Urban bird banding stations are rare, making this a unique opportunity to study bird behavior, distribution, and physiology in urban habitats.
 Evidence suggests that birds migrate differently through urban areas, and these habitats are important to the feeding and nesting of common species.
 We hope that this bird banding operation can provide useful information on how birds move through Baltimore City and live at Masonville Cove!

 Mike Hudson at the Bird Banding Station and speaking with visitors about birds up close!